ACD:

 KEY TELEPHONE EQUIPMENT:

 An instrument that has the capability of multiple line terminations.
-Most

-of key telephones.
-Each line can be accessed by depressing one of the buttons
+examples of key telephones.
+Each line can be accessed by depressing

-or "keys."
+one of the buttons or "keys."

 - L -